Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction: Discussion

 The class of halide perovskite materials studied in this work provides a stringent test case, as they are chemically and structurally complex materials whose optoelectronic properties are strongly influenced by dynamic disorder and thermal fluctuations.
 The success of \textsc{Hamster} in this setting suggests that the framework is broadly applicable to other materials where such effects play a decisive role.
 Its combination of a physically meaningful, approximate model and an ML framework capturing subtle but important dynamic effects in the electronic structure provides a data-efficient pipeline for optoelectronic property predictions.
 Such is particularly suited to problems that are otherwise impractical for direct first-principles simulation, such as the influence of temperature, compositional disorder, and large system size on functional material properties.
 By enabling quantitative modeling under realistic conditions, physics-informed Hamiltonian learning opens opportunities for studying phenomena ranging from carrier transport in semiconductors to defect physics in complex crystalline materials.

+An important consideration that follows from this capability is chemical transferability.
+In principle, transfer learning is feasible when the source and target systems share similar local environments and orbital character, allowing pre-trained parameters to serve as meaningful initializations.
+This may hold for materials that differ only by modest compositional changes or chemically similar substitutions.
+However, when electronic structure or orbital symmetries differ substantially, previously learned parameters are unlikely to remain valid, and retraining becomes necessary.
+At the same time, these considerations highlight the longer-term potential for developing a more general model that spans broader classes of materials and can be efficiently adapted to new systems with minimal additional training.

 While in this work we deliberately adopted a simple ML architecture, future extensions could tackle physics-informed frameworks that leverage more powerful global approaches, such as ENNs, to capture non-local electronic effects beyond the present description.
-Similarly, although our pilot implementation presented in this work relied on semi-local DFT, the modest requirement for first-principles input data makes it feasible to incorporate more advanced electronic-structure methods, including more accurate hybrid functionals or many-body perturbation theory, which could further enhance prediction accuracy.
+Similarly, although our pilot implementation presented in this work relied on semi-local DFT, the modest requirement for first-principles input data makes it feasible to incorporate more advanced electronic-structure methods.
+These could include hybrid functionals or many-body perturbation theory, potentially extending the framework to including excited-state effects that can play an important role in the modeling of optoelectronic properties.
+Such enhancements could further enhance prediction accuracy.
 These directions, together with applications to broader classes of complex materials, highlight the potential of physics-informed Hamiltonian learning as a versatile tool for advancing quantitative materials modeling under increasingly realistic conditions.